tdbianco/starter-hugo-academic/content/post/2022-05-11-how-is-it-possible-about-publication-journeys/index.en.md

 ## Spring 2020: The Reviews

-**On the 3rd of March 2020, I submitted it to a journal.** In mid-May, we received four peer-reviews.
+**On the 3rd of March 2020, I submitted the draft to a journal.** In mid-May, we received four peer-reviews.

 Peer-review is an anonymous feedback from an expert in the field invited by the journal's editor to advice whether the paper is fit for publication or not - for free.
 Peer-review was instituted after lots of influential papers were criticised or even retracted because they could not be replicated - known as the Replication Crisis - that, I believe, was the end of the legendary golden era that nobody talks about.